Natsuawa-Keiko/csgo-configs/README.md

 Click [here](https://support.microsoft.com/en-us/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01) for more information.

-### How does a suffix affect the file?
+### How will a file be affected by its suffix?

-A common misunderstanding is that we can change file type by changing its suffix.
-Actually, suffix is only for the operating system to infer which software/program should it call to open the file, and has nothing to do with the data of the file.
+A common misunderstanding is that we can change the type of a file by changing suffix, which is not true.
+Actually, suffixes are only for the operating system to infer which software/program should be called to open files, and has nothing to do with the data of the file.

 CS:GO client chooses `.cfg` as its config files' suffix, and a `.cfg` file is literally **OF NO DIFFERENCE** from a `.txt` file.
 So don't be scared!